Ranjitgaikwad/Docker-Practice/03-Build-Docker-Image-Push-to-DockerHub/README.md

 ---
 title: "How to Create and Push Docker Images to Docker Hub: A Step-by-Step Guide"
-description: "Learn how to build a Docker image, tag it, and push it to Docker Hub.
+description: "Learn how to build a Docker image, tag it, and push it to Docker Hub"
 ---

 # How to Create and Push Docker Images to Docker Hub: A Step-by-Step Guide